No passwords, No popups, No cost

 A. Hello again Charlene

-Okay, I'm finally catching on.
-The "automotive clear coats" that people are talking about are not coatings like Krylon where a solvent evaporates and allows them to dry.
-Rather they are two-component coatings like epoxy where mixing two components causes a chemical reaction that makes the mixture harden, as opposed to drying.
-You don't sell the two components in a single can because it would quickly be just a solid hard mass rather than a liquid.
-The way it is done is the automotive painter takes a can of component A and a can of component B, mixes them together, then rather quickly pours the mixture into his spray equipment such that they are sprayed on within a very limited time after mixing them.
+Okay, I'm finally catching on to your question.
+The "automotive clear coats" that people are talking about are not coatings like Sharkhide where a solvent evaporates and allows them to dry.
+Rather they are two-component coatings like epoxy where mixing the two components causes a chemical reaction that makes the mixture chemically react & harden, as opposed to drying.
+You can't put the two components in one single can because it would quickly be just a solid hard mass rather than a liquid.
+The way it is usually done is an automotive painter takes a can of component A and a can of component B, mixes them together, then rather quickly pours the mixture into his spray equipment such that they are sprayed on within a very limited time after mixing them.

 2K Clearcoat